Diet & Nutrition

 Food Poisoning and ACV Hi Denice.
 I’m experiencing some lower GI distress.
 Wondering if I picked up a bacteria, a virus or am just dealing with nerves/emotional exhaustion or kundalini symptoms.
 So much deep wound healing going on lately!
 Anyway, wanting to know if...

-I just had to include this in my recipe section.
-It starts out like this: Come to the garden alone, while the dew is still on the roses. . .
+I just had to include this Garden of Daily Living recipe in my recipe section.
+It starts out like this: Come to the garden alone, while the dew is still on the roses. . .then moving on to all the ingredients.

 Best natural food sources of Germanium include: Garlic, Shiitake mushrooms, onions, bran, whole wheat flour, vegetables, seeds, meats, dairy products, aloe vera, comfrey, ginseng and suma.
 I had never heard of suma and you may not have either, so I looked it up.
 Suma is a large, rambling, shrubby ground vine with an intricate, deep, and extensive root system.
 It is indigenous to South America and is also known as para toda (meaning “for all things”) and is also known as Brazilian ginseng, since it is widely used as an adaptogen with numerous applications.

-Our favorite ginger snap recipe.
-This one is good to use for parasite challenges because of all the cloves and for anemia because it has so much molasses in it.
+Ginger Snaps: This is our favorite ginger snap recipe.
+Blackstrap molasses is good for anemia (natural iron source).
 It’s also low in fat because the Lighter Bake takes the place of the butter.
 If you like them extra crispy though you’ll probably have to put the baked cookies in a dehydrator for a couple of hours.

 Ginseng is grown in many parts of the world.
 The roots are the part of the plant used for all Ginseng products.
 Each variety has its own health benefits.
 Ginseng benefits are cumulative.
 Taking the herb for several months to a year is far more effective than short-term doses.
 Ginsengs are used in many Eastern formulas to complement other herbs.